MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-replace-node.md

 ---
-title: Replace a scale unit node on an Azure Stack integrated system | Microsoft Docs
+title: Replace a scale unit node on an Azure Stack integrated system
+titleSuffix: Azure Stack
 description: Learn how to replace a physical scale unit node on an Azure Stack integrated system.
 services: azure-stack
 documentationcenter: ''